top of page

 We also monitored cross-selling numbers to see which products were being sold through Parent Hub.

 The latest update of Parent Hub received positive feedback from our users.
-We saw a decline in the drop-off rate as well as an increase in the number of users.
+We saw a decline in the drop-off rate as well as an increase in user retention.

 Looking back, there are a few learnings I took away from working on this project:

-2. When building a new product, focus on a couple of must-have features rather than a few nice-to-have features
+2. When building a new product, focus on building from the ground up rather than designing some nice-to-have features

-3. Keeping scalability in mind while designing is going to benefit both the users and the company
+3. Keeping scalability in mind while designing is going to benefit both the users and the business

 Next Project